 - Assessing the appropriateness of client processes and controls in light of the regulatory and accounting financial frameworks of Solvency II and IFRS 17.

 - Audit of actuarial liabilities for (re)insurers and pension schemes under a number of reporting bases.

 Our commitment to the professional development of our people is absolute.
 Focused on technical, client relationship and technology skills, and reinforced by on-the-job learning, our ‘lifelong’ tailored approach will ensure you continue to progress in your career and become the leader you know you can be.

-Deloitte is committed to supporting our analysts through this course of study by providing on-the-job training to develop the competencies required of an Actuary and/or data scientist and through our professional education support programme.
+Deloitte is committed to supporting our analysts through this course of study by providing on-the-job training to develop the competencies required of an Actuary and through our professional education support programme.
 This programme provides generous paid study leave as well as all relevant study material and external tuition.
 The support provided both internally and through tutorials, combined with the dedication of our people has allowed our analysts to achieve high pass rates and to progress rapidly through the exams in recent years.

 As well as gaining a recognised professional qualification, as an analyst you will discover all kinds of new business and technical skills, as well as everything you need to do your job and accelerate your career.
 Read more on our Learning Approach.